-The Fidelity logo says that the corporation is strong and rich, like a reliable and stable golden pyramid, the top of which has reached heaven.
-All operations of the company bring financial profit.
-From the emblem comes the message of development and growth.
+The Fidelity logo suggests that the corporation is strong and rich, like a reliable, stable golden pyramid whose top reaches heaven.
+All company operations generate financial profit.
+The emblem conveys the message of development and growth.

 Meaning and History

-After 23 years of operation of the financial company Fidelity Management & Research (as it was called at the very beginning), it has a Fidelity International Limited division with a specialization in serving foreign markets far outside the United States.
+After 23 years of operation, the financial company Fidelity Management & Research (as it was called at the very beginning) has a division, Fidelity International Limited, specializing in serving foreign markets far outside the United States.
 In 1980, the corporation separated it into an independent structure.

 In 1993, the organization approved a new emblem, which remains relevant to this day.
 In 2011, the company underwent a rebranding.
 The reason for this was the renaming of the Fidelity International department to Fidelity Worldwide Investment and the increase in legal status.
-A year after expanding its financial services, the corporation moved to its current Boston headquarters.
+A year after expanding its financial services, the corporation moved to its current headquarters in Boston.

 What is Fidelity?

-Fidelity is the abbreviated name of the American financial holding Fidelity Investments Inc., which was known as Fidelity Management & Research in the past.
+Fidelity is the abbreviated name of the American financial holding company Fidelity Investments Inc., formerly known as Fidelity Management & Research.

-According to experts, the current Fidelity personal identification badge’s design suggests a connection with the Freemasons.
+According to experts, the current design of Fidelity’s personal identification badge suggests a connection to the Freemasons.
 This is confirmed by the special elements used in the logo.
 First, it is the outline of the pyramid.
 Secondly, the Eye of Providence motives.
-Together they form a powerful image that attracts cash flow.
-After all, approximately the same image is on the reverse side of the Great Seal of the United States and dollar bills.
-That is, the icon directly declares the desire of the financial institution to earn big.
+Together, they form a powerful image that attracts cash flow.
+After all, the same image appears on the reverse side of the Great Seal of the United States and on dollar bills.
+That is, the icon directly conveys the financial institution’s desire to earn big.

 On the right is the name of the investment corporation, which takes two lines.
-The upper one contains the word “Fidelity” in large letters with a slight slope.
-In this case, the inscription consists of uppercase and lowercase characters, meeting the spelling rules.
+The upper one contains the word “Fidelity” in large, slightly sloped letters.
+In this case, the inscription consists of uppercase and lowercase letters and adheres to the spelling rules.
 Its distinctive feature is the connected “y” and “t.”
 The second line includes the word “Investments,” which is included in the financial institution’s full name.
-Although it is written in small letters, they are all in uppercase and sloped to the right.
+Although it is written in lowercase, the letters are all uppercase and slanted to the right.

 Font and Colors

-The text portion consists of a combination of upper and lower case characters.
-In the first word, the letters are wide, smooth, bold in type from the Sans Serif category.
+The text portion consists of a combination of uppercase and lowercase characters.
+In the first word, the letters are wide, smooth, and bold in a sans-serif typeface.
 The legs have the correct shape of vertical rectangles.
 The last two letters are connected at the level of the crossbar “t,” which harmoniously goes into “y.”
 The lower inscription is small, with wide intersymbol spacing, extended almost along the upper word’s entire length.

 The corporation has attached great importance to color.
 To attract finances, she chose two monetary palettes for her logo.
 The first color is green, like on dollar bills.
 The second is yellow, like on gold bars.
 According to experts, this combination is good for attracting customers’ attention.